 A bone marrow biopsy is needed to complete the anemia evaluation when laboratory evaluation does not reveal an etiology, when additional cytopenias are present, or when an underlying primary or secondary bone marrow process is suspected.

 Reticulocytes provide an assessment of the bone marrow’s response to anemia.
 The reticulocyte release rate from the bone marrow indicates the erythroid component of the bone marrow.
 A reticulocyte stain measures aggregates of residual ribosomes and mitochondria that form clumped granular material called the reticulum.

 Reticulocytes appear as polychromatophilic cells seen on a film of Wright or Wright-Giemsa stained blood.

 The fresh methylene blue or bright cresyl blue is mixed with several drops of blood and incubated for 10 minutes in a tube before making a blood film.

 Reticulocytes are counted out of 1000 erythrocytes on a blood film and are expressed as a percentage of erythrocytes.
-In anemia, the number will be altered, so the number of reticulocytes per µl is calculated as red blood cells / µl ×% reticulocytes.
+In anemia, the number will be altered, so the reticulocytes per µl are calculated as red blood cells / µl ×% reticulocytes.